Topics Map > Software Guides > Zoom

 Audio Options: Choose whether to allow users to call in via Telephone only, Computer Audio only, or both.

-Enable join before host: Allow participants to join the meeting without you or before you join.
+Allow participants to join anytime: Allow participants to join the meeting without you or before you join.
 If the Waiting Room is enabled, participants won't be able to join before the host.
 Note that if you check “Waiting Room” as a security measure, setting the meeting option, “Enable join without host,” will be somewhat meaningless, especially if you intend for participants to meet without a host; with “Waiting Room” enabled, participants would not be able to join a meeting without a host having first started the meeting and then the participant would wait in the waiting room until manually admitted by the host.

 Mute participants upon entry: If “Enable join before host” is not checked, this setting will mute all participants as they join the meeting.